FAQs

 Does POH accept Insurance?

 Yes.
-We accept Traditional Medicaid, Superior Healthplan, Wellpoint, and Medicare.
+We accept Medicare, Traditional Medicaid, Superior Healthplan, Aetna Medicaid, Cooks Medicaid, and Parkland Medicaid.

 The easiest way to see if we are in network with your plan is to submit a referral.
-We’ll verify insurance and either send an email introducing the assigned counselor or discuss options.
+We’ll verify insurance and either send an email to introduce the assigned counselor or discuss options.

 SUBMIT A REFERRAL